Most people who drive a car will at some point in their life be involved in a car accident.

 Even minor fender-benders and other small collisions can result in significant injuries that can take years to recover from.

 If you or a loved one has been injured in a car accident, contact the Los Angeles car accident attorneys at Greenberg and Ruby to discuss your case.
-We can help you secure compensation for your injuries due to the negligence of another party, and give you the assistance you need during this trying time.
+They can help you secure compensation for your injuries due to the negligence of another party, and give you the assistance you need during this trying time.

-At Greenberg & Ruby, LLP, our attorneys are dedicated to providing exceptional representation to all those who have been injured due to negligence.
+Greenberg & Ruby, LLP, is dedicated to providing exceptional representation to all those who have been injured due to negligence.